 We measure, track and analyze data trends from your school or program.
 We also track big data and longitudinal observations for education nationwide.
 See examples below.

 Indigo adds each school’s data into an ever-growing database of insights and information about how schools operate.
-As we work with more and more schools, it is revealing the trends of education.
+As we work with more and more schools, it is revealing some surprising trends in education.
 Here are the insights that are beginning to emerge.

-The educational system rewards a specific subset of behaviors – which kills innovation.
+The educational system rewards a specific subset of behaviors but Discourages innovation.

-Students who follow rules and don’t talk in class perform best academically.
-This system disincentives innovation; student and staff Creativity scores are well below adult averages.
+The education system demands conformity.
+Students who follow rules and don’t talk in class perform the best academically.
+This system discourages innovation and independent thought.
+Student and staff Creativity scores are well below adult averages.
 Students with high Creativity scores found few outlets in their educational setting to express and act upon ideas.